pauloantonio-git/wehostvoip-docs/docs/index.md

 * Add PAI - Add the header P-Asserted-ID with the content of the From User before using this gateway
 * Attributes - Custom attributes of a gateway

+You can add more than a gateway to the system and it will use the second gateway as a failover to the first one.